yongcongwang/note/docs/Self-Driving/compile_cpp_project.md

 # Compile Optimization of C++ Project

+## Why Doing This Work
+- We change our platform from `x86` to `arm`, the cpu performance is getting weaker;
+- Every time we debug on the vehicle, we suffer from the slow compilation time.

 ## Compilation Process

 In general, the compilation of a C++ program involves these four steps: